 Trackers long thought of as being valuable as you are linked directly to ECB rate as opposed to Irish banks prevailing rates.

-Important to get advice if considering moving off a tracker rate as once you move off your tracker it is foresaken, you will not get it back.
+It is important to get advice if considering moving off a tracker rate as once you move off your tracker it is foresaken, you will not get it back.